lucgiffon/centuri_time_serie_project/README.md

 If everything is fine, there should be no error and few plots should show up (around 5).

+# Window classification

+You'll find a sample code that loads the dataset of windows with their binary label (0 for "no spike", 1 for "spike") and then applies a simple classification algorithm on it under `/code/centuri_project/classification/sgd_example.py`.

+A more advanced model (1D CNN) is proposed in `/code/centuri_project/classification/cnn_example.py`.
+You'll find the relevant usage guide at the top of the file.
+The parameters that have been tested are summarized in `/parameters/lazyfile_cnn_classif_windows.yml`
+(this file is a resource file that I, Luc, use in a tierce-party software that builds the command lines out of it.
+You can still use it as a reference)

 # Start coding

 If you want to code something new for the project.